DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The next chapter will transform this roadmap from a plan into an invitation—a direct call to begin the work of building a new world.

-## Chapter 24: Conclusion: An Invitation to Become a World-Builder
+## Chapter 24: Conclusion: An Invitation to Become a World-Builder & The Crossroads of Strategy

 We began this journey with a simple observation: the grackles in Austin knew something we had forgotten.
 They moved with an effortless coordination that our species, despite all our intelligence and technology, seemed to have lost.